Nationwide mortgages review, rates and comparison

-Nationwide Building Society is the biggest mutual financial institution in the world and the second-largest mortgage provider in the UK.
+Nationwide Building Society is the biggest building society in the world and one of the largest mortgage providers in the UK.
 Keen to retain the values it was founded upon, Nationwide has maintained its mutual status over a 150-year history and continues to be run for the benefit of its members.

 What types of mortgage can I get with Nationwide Building Society?

 - Fixed rate.
-Your interest rate remains fixed for set amount of time, providing certainty about the size of your monthly mortgage repayments.
-Nationwide offers mortgages with fixed-rate periods of two, three, five and ten years.
+Your interest rate remains fixed for a set amount of time, providing certainty about the size of your monthly mortgage repayments.
+Nationwide offers mortgages with fixed-rate periods of 2, 3, 5 and 10 years.

 - Remortgages.
 You can switch away from your existing mortgage provider via Nationwide’s remortgage products.